Advisory Committee for Aeronautics: History

 The Advisory Committee For Aeronautics proceeded to coordinate research in the following years and produced a series of annual reports, the first of which summarised the purpose of the committee as "the scientific study of the problems of flight, with a view to their practical solution".
 It was kept out of the political ambit of any one ministry, reporting directly to the Prime Minister and receiving its funds from the "Civil Service Estimate".
 This arrangement changed with the creation of the Royal Air Force, after which it reported to the Secretary of State for Air.

 "Annual Technical Reports" were produced by the committee from 1910 until 1919, at which time its name was changed to the "Aeronautical Research Committee".
 From 1920 reports were made to the Air Ministry.
 In addition, technical papers known as "Reports & Memoranda" (R&M) were produced.

 The Aeronautical Research Committee's scope was both military and civil applications.

 During the deteriorating international situation of the 1930s (see Events preceding World War II in Europe), the committee was given fresh impetus with the appointment of Sir Henry Tizard.
 He formed the Committee for the Scientific Survey of Air Defence.
 One of the committee's most important decisions was to speed the development of a national system of air defence based on radar.

 In 1945 after the Second World War the committee's name was changed to "Aeronautical Research Council" and the Council reported directly to the Ministry of Supply.
 Annual reports were replaced by collections of R&Ms, the last issue appearing in 1972.

 The Aeronautical Research Council was disbanded in 1979.

-A brief history of the committee during its seventy years of existence is maintained online by Cranfield University, who also maintain an archive of the R&M series, which shows the many aspects of aviation which were the subject of research during the period.
+A brief history of the committee during its seventy years of existence is maintained online by Cranfield University, which also maintain an archive of the R&M series, which shows the many aspects of aviation which were the subject of research during the period.